 Education & Curriculum

-All students at St Joseph’s School have moderate, complex or severe learning disabilities.
-As one aspect of providing equal opportunities the school believes that the students ought to be treated according to the principle ‘person first, disability second’; that is: the student ought not to be defined or described simply in terms of his / her disability but is to be treated as a unique human being with individual needs, desires, interests and aspirations.
+All students at St. Joseph’s have complex or severe learning disabilities.
+As one aspect of providing equal opportunities the school believes that the students ought to be treated according to the principle ‘person first, disability second’; that is: the student ought not to be defined or described simply in terms of their disability but is to be treated as a unique human being with individual needs, desires, interests and aspirations.

-The curriculum will build on individual strengths, interests and experiences which will be reflected in the schemes of work and individual education plans.
+The curriculum builds on individual strengths, interests and experiences which will be reflected in the schemes of work and individual education plans.
 Through this process, the school will develop, implement and review a developmental curriculum which addresses the specific impairments of the students’ disabilities and provide access to the National Curriculum as appropriate to the developmental level of each student.
 For students with ASD this curriculum will be in part remedial, in helping students to overcome deficits and in part compensatory.
 Curriculum delivery will reflect the need for structure and repetition within subject areas which, in turn, will provide access to learning.
-The spiral curriculum St Joseph’s has created and developed revisits previous learning and knowledge and cements and builds upon what has been learned and experienced.
+The spiral curriculum revisits previous learning and knowledge and cements and builds upon what has been learned and experienced.

-students with learning difficulties require a ‘small steps’ approach in order to facilitate learning.
-Throughout key stages, students may need to continue to use / access multi-sensory approaches.
-These approaches are reflected in IEP targets and schemes of work.
+Students with learning difficulties require a ‘small steps’ approach in order to facilitate learning.
+Throughout the pathways, students may need to continue to access multi-sensory approaches.
+Multi-sensory approaches support our students to challenge and overcome their barriers to learning.